-To begin development, create an app project that contains wearable and handheld app modules.
+To begin development, create an app project that contains watch and phone app modules.
 In Android Studio, click File > New Project and follow the Project Wizard instructions, as described in Creating a Project.
 As you follow the wizard, enter the following information:

 - In the Configure your Project window, enter a name for your app and a package name.

 - Select Phone and Tablet and select API 9: Android 2.3 (Gingerbread) under Minimum SDK.

 - Select Wear and select API 20: Android 4.4 (KitKat Wear) under Minimum SDK.